vincentvbh/PolyMul_Without_PowerfulMul/README.md

 # Requirements

+- C compiler: This is for running the examples, the version doesn't matter as the performance numbers do not rely on the C compiler targeting the host machine.

 ## Cortex-M3

 ### Reproducing benchmark

-- C compiler: This is for running the examples, the version doesn't matter as the performance numbers do not rely on the C compiler targeting the host machine.
 - Board `nucleo-f207zg`: The target hardware.
 - `openocd`: A tool for flashing the binary files to the board.
 Our version:
 ```
 Open On-Chip Debugger 0.12.0
 ```
 - `libopencm3`: For generating and compiling various platform-related files.
 Commit `9545471e4861090a77f79c4458eb19ec771e23d9` of [libopencm3](https://github.com/libopencm3/libopencm3.git).
-See the Section below for instructions
 - `python3` with `argparse`, `pyserial`, `numpy`, `filecmp` for reading from the serial port and parsing the data.
 We use `Python 3.13.0`.
-- Cross-compiler for `armv7-m`.
-The name of the package depends on the host machine.
-We use `arm-none-eabi-gcc (GNU Arm Embedded Toolchain 10.3-2021.10) 10.3.1 20210824 (release)`.
+- `arm-none-eabi-gcc`.
+Cross-compiler We use `arm-none-eabi-gcc (GNU Arm Embedded Toolchain 10.3-2021.10) 10.3.1 20210824 (release)`.
 You can download it from [Arm GNU Toolchain Downloads](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).

 ### Testing correctness with emulation

-- Cross-compiler for `armv7-m`, `armv7-a`, or `armv7`.
+This part varies between host machines.
-- Emulator emulating `armv7-m`, `armv7-a`, or `armv7`.
+- A cross-compiler targeting `armv7-m`, `armv7-a`, or `armv7`.

-Below we give an example.
-- Host machine: x86.
-- OS: Ubuntu.
-- Emulator: `qemu-user-static`.
+- A host machine with a `qemu`.

+We tested with below:
+- Ubuntu LTS 22.04.1, `x86_64 GNU/Linux`
-- Cross-compiler: `gcc-arm-linux-gnueabi` (in theory, `gcc-arm-linux-gnueabihf` should also work).
+- `gcc-arm-linux-gnueabi` or `gcc-arm-linux-gnueabihf`.
+    - `arm-linux-gnueabi-gcc (Ubuntu 11.4.0-1ubuntu1~22.04) 11.4.0`
+    - `arm-linux-gnueabi-gcc-12 (Ubuntu 12.3.0-1ubuntu1~22.04) 12.3.0`
+    - `arm-linux-gnueabihf-gcc (Ubuntu 11.4.0-1ubuntu1~22.04) 11.4.0`
+- `qemu-user`.
+We use `1:6.2+dfsg-2ubuntu6.24`.

 See `cortex-m3.md` for detailed instructions.